Nonlinear Skew Quasi-Cyclic Codes: Preliminaries

 \section{Preliminaries}

-As the present article presents generalizations of cyclic codes and generalized Reed-Solomon codes, we will use this section to review the theory of Reed-Solomon codes and cyclic codes.
+As the present article presents generalizations of cyclic and skew cyclic codes, we will use this section to review some of the relevant background.
 We will, for the most part, state results without proof; the interested reader may refer to standard textbooks such as \cite{Macwilliams-Sloane:1977} or to the cited articles.